SeriousGuy888/HATApedia/content/articles/Neville.md

 Neville maintains diplomatic and trade relations with the [[Remy Republic]].
 These relations are defined by the [[Treaty of Neville]].

 Neville maintains that it is free to pursue diplomatic relations with whichever nations it desires, including [[Tobytopia]].

+Neville is also in a formal alliance with the Remy Republic, defined by the [[Pink and Purple Treaty]].

+# History
+The City of Neville was first founded on `2023-04-07` by [[Arvi]] when he first created the city's wheat field. [[Remy]] at one point accused Arvi of having built his wheat field with wheat seeds stolen from [[No]].
+Arvi denied this.

+On `2023-07-13` during a meeting with Remy at the [[United Nations]], [[Arvi]], as the Doomslayer Nine Thousand, officially proclaimed that Neville would now be known as the *Kingdom of Neville*.
+The meeting the discussion leading up to the signing of the [[Pink and Purple Treaty]] which constituted a formalisation of the alliance between the Kingdom of Neville and the [[Remy Republic]].

 # Climate
 Residents of Neville, namely Arvi, have complained that it is just constantly raining in Neville.